The .n45/ folder¶

-When you run npx n45-ai install, N45 creates a .n45/ directory at the root of your project.
+When you run npx n45-ai init, N45 creates a .n45/ directory at the root of your project.
 Everything N45 needs to operate lives there.

 .n45/